QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 * **FIXEDFLOATER**
   Fixes the floater to the ground and allows prescribed motion.

+* **FIXEDRAMPUP**
+  If set to false the floater is not held fixed during the rampup phase of the simulation.

 * **HYDROJOINTCOEFF**
   Defines hydrodynamic coefficients for cylindrical joint end faces.

+* **HYDROJOINTVENTED**
+    Excludes all member end faces connected to this joint from applying the hydrodynamic pressure during buoyancy calculations.

 * **HYDROMEMBERCOEFF**
   Specifies hydrodynamic coefficients for cylindrical substructure members.